Sheikh-Srijon/Sorting-Algorithm-Animation/README.md

 <h1>Overview</h1>

 This project animates the sorting of a random, unsorted array real time.
 I built this when learning aboout mergesort in my Algorithms class at Stanford.
+The inspiration of this was Clement Mihailescu's YouTube tutorial.

 <h2>Animation</h2>
 To watch a quick video of the sorting, go to Issues tab next in the bar above.